 OXIDATIVE DAMAGE/MODIFICATIONS TO PLASMA PROTEINS, CELLS AND TISSUES

 How such changes to plasma proteins, cell and tissue components can contribute to disease development remains central to my research.
 This has included in vivo studies examing the potential of "anti-oxidants" to prevent this changes and thus block disease progression as well as in vitro studies looking at modulation of cell function upon exposure to oxidising inflammatory agents and oxidised extracellular proteins.

-I am principally involved in teaching physiology and pathophysiology to undergraduate students enrolled in the Faculty of Science.
+I am principally involved in teaching to undergraduate students enrolled in the Faculty of Science.
 I am one of the academic supervisors for the undergraduate internship program.
 I also lecture in physiology for the University of Notre Dame, Australia, graduate medical program.